CUTLER-H2020/DataCrawlers/Environmental/README.md

 ## Python Crawlers
+General instructions for python crawlers.
+Further instructions can be found under each data crawler folder
 ### Getting started with python
 #### Prerequisites
 You need to install python3, pip (python package manager) and a virtualenv (a tool to create virtual environments for python)